tsauvajon/twelvefa/Readme.md

 the cluster?**

-A: To access the service from an external client from the cluster, I would have to add a Reverse Proxy.
+A: To access the service from an external client from the cluster, I would have to either expose the service directly through a public IP, or use a Reverse Proxy.
+The advantage of a reverse proxy is that you can manage the SSL certificates, routing, load balancing etc. outside of the actual service.
+It also removes any direct access to the internal service, the only open route is through the reverse proxy.
 I could be using any web server or proxy, but my first choice would be nginx as it is lightweight, easy to configure and plays well in a microservices environment.
 The schema would be basically the same for any Cloud Provider: